Dmitry Spiros – Artist | Mexico

 Artist’s Statement — Dmitry Spiros

-The human presence in my works doesn't function as traditional figuration.
-It emerges and dissolves within the ornamental structures, becoming part of a larger decorative and emotional system.
+The presence of the image, whether a face or a figure, does not follow the canons of traditional figuration.
+The subject emerges and dissolves within ornamental structures, becoming part of a larger decorative and emotional system.

-I define this evolving language as ornamental expressionism—a movement in contemporary painting where ornament is not decoration but structure; not elegance but energy.
+I define this evolving language as ornamental expressionism —a movement in contemporary painting where ornament is not embellishment, but structure; not mere elegance, but energy.

-Working primarily with a palette knife, I create multilayered surfaces where controlled spontaneity is combined with rhythmic pattern.
-The composition develops through repetition, fragmentation, and color intensity.
+Working primarily with a palette knife, I create multilayered surfaces where controlled spontaneity meets rhythmic pattern.
+The composition is built through repetition, fragmentation, and chromatic intensity.

 — Dmitry Spiros